zentouro/website/video.md

 				<header class="major">
 					<h3>Hot Mess PBS</h3>
 				</header>
-				<p>Hot Mess is a show about how climate change impacts all of us, and about how we can create a better future for our planet and ourselves.</p>
+				<p>Hot Mess is a show about how climate change impacts all of us, and about how we can create a better future for our planet and ourselves.
+The videos are hosted by me and my friends Talia Buford and Joe Hanson with special guest dropping in from time to time.</p>
 				<ul class="actions">
 					<li><a href="https://www.youtube.com/watch?v=mQpa_NYXUGI&list=PL6kVAvCBpGR3bvpyGnmAkWL1eVOamv56T&ab_channel=HotMess" class="button">watch Hot Mess</a></li>
 				</ul>